 Ask students to share their experiences with eye exams.
 Those who have ever been fitted for eyeglasses will have experienced a type of difference threshold.
 Examinees look through a large pair of "binoculars" to check for the best lenses.
 Ask if students remember being asked as they looked at the visual display, "Can you tell the difference between Lens 1 and Lens 2?
 Lens 1?
 Lens 2?"
-The doctor was, in effect, checking for just noticeable difference (JND).
+The doctor was, in effect, Copyright © 2017, 2015, 2012 Pearson Education, Inc. All rights reserved.

+checking for a just noticeable difference (JND).
 Ask students to share how well they believe they were able to perceive the difference between alternative lenses if they felt rushed by the doctor.
 Their responses will help you introduce the idea that sensations and perceptions, though governed by psychophysical laws, are influenced to some degree by emotions.
 But before discussing such factors, it's important to grasp the basic processes of sensation and perception.
 To begin with, it's important to understand the difference between the two: sensation is the physical experience of seeing or hearing or sensing in some other way; perception is the psychological process of giving meaning to what has been sensed.

-- ► Return to Lecture Guide

-- ◄ Return to complete list of Lecture Launchers and Discussion Topics for Chapter 3

-- ▲ Return to Chapter 3: Table of Contents
+Return to Lecture Guide Return to complete list of Lecture Launchers and Discussion Topics for Chapter 3 Return to Chapter 3: Table of Contents

-Lecture Launcher 3.8 - 2D, 3D...Can it Produce HD?
+Lecture Launcher 3.8 - 2D, 3D...Can it Produce 4K Ultra HD?